- About Domini

 - Learning & Planning

 As a shareholder in the Domini Funds, you make a difference in the world.
-Listed below are some of the ways that you made a difference in 2011.
+Listed below are just a few of the ways that you made a difference in 2012.
+Read our quarterly Social Impact Updates for more information.

 The Domini Funds are subject to market risks and are not insured.
 You may lose money.
 This information is provided for educational purposes only, and should not be considered investment advice with respect to any of the holdings listed.
 The Funds’ portfolios are subject to change.